 Whole grain

 For my whole grain component, I am using rye.
-I love the taste of rye, plus it gives the bread much more tang.
-You can use any kind of flour you want though, or even just use more bread flour if you like the ‘plain bread’ more.
+I love the taste of rye, and it gives the bread much more tang.
+You can use any kind of flour you want, though, or even just more bread flour if you like the ‘plain bread’ more.

 Inoculation

 The inoculation is the amount of starter to flour ratio.
-Generally. the more starter you have in your dough the faster the dough will ferment (up to a point).
+The more starter in your dough, the faster it will ferment (up to a point).

 The inoculation in this artisan sourdough bread recipe is 20%, which suits a fermentation at a room temperature of about 21°C/70°F.